Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

 The second challenge is asymptotically correct uncertainty quantification.
-The survey-weighted pseudo-posterior is not `fully' Bayesian, in that it is not fully generative.
-The resulting estimated model and parameters \emph{can} be used to generate population level outcomes, but not the original sample.
-Thus these models are `partially' generative, because they condition on the observed sample selection $P_{\nu}$ but do not model the joint process $P_{\theta_{0}},P_{\nu}$.
 While consistent estimation for $P_{\theta_{0}}$ is possible, the models are misspecified with respect to $P_{\nu}$.
-These kinds of `working' models lead to incorrect posterior intervals, in the sense that their asymptotic frequentest coverages are incorrect (e.g. a 95\% posterior interval does not have 95\% coverage).
+These kinds of `working' models lead to misleading posterior (credible) intervals, in the sense that their frequentist coverages are incorrect (e.g. a 95\% posterior interval does not have 95\% coverage) even for increasingly larger sample sizes.
 See \cite{2009arXiv0911.5357R} for a closely related example for posterior inference based on composite likelihoods.
-For fully generative models, we expect asymptotically that the MLE and the posterior distribution will be normal with the same mean and variance $N(\theta_0, H^{-1}_{\theta_0})$ (called a Bernstein-von Mises result).
+For correctly specified models, we expect asymptotically that the sampling distribution of the maximum likelihood estimator and the posterior distribution will both be normal with the same mean and variance $N(\theta_0, n^{-1}H^{-1}_{\theta_0})$ (called a Bernstein-von Mises result).
 For a textbook level presentation of Bernstein-von Mises results for many classes of Bayesian models, see \cite{ghosal2017fundamentals}.
 For misspecified or `working' models such as the survey-weighted pseudo-posterior, the two will have different covariance matrices.
 See \cite{kleijn2012} for more technical details.
+In the next section \ref{sec:covar} we define these covariance matrices for our pseudo-posterior example.